markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 Bootstrap's core is written around jQuery, so it was a natural fit.

 All [JavaScript was a simple extension of the closure pattern](https://github.com/markkolich/blog/tree/master/content/static/js), which made it easy for me to write robust and modular code.
-At build time, all JavaScript is packed, highly optimized, and minified using [Google's Closure Compiler](https://developers.google.com/closure/compiler/).
+At build time, my JavaScript is packed, highly optimized, and minified using [Google's Closure Compiler](https://developers.google.com/closure/compiler/).
 Similarly, all CSS is packed and minified using the [YUI Compressor](http://yui.github.io/yuicompressor/).
-Closure Compiler and YUI Compressor support is integrated directly into my `SBT` [Build.scala](https://github.com/markkolich/blog/blob/master/project/Build.scala) file, such that all JavaScript and CSS is packaged automatically anytime the `compile` task is run.
+Closure Compiler and YUI Compressor support is integrated directly into my `SBT` [Build.scala](https://github.com/markkolich/blog/blob/master/project/Build.scala) file, such that all JavaScript and CSS is packaged anytime the `compile` task is launched.

 ### Async Servlet Web-Layer with Curacao